Analytic semigroups on vector valued noncommutative $L^p$-spaces: Preliminaries

 However, when $E$ is locally-$C^*(\mathbb{F}_{\infty})$, the $L^p(M,\beta, E)$'s are all equivalent allowing the constant $d_f(E)^2$.
 Thus, we can still say that $L^p(M,\beta,E)$ does not depend on the choice of $\beta$, and thus we will use the most convenient notation $L^p(M,E)$ instead of $L^p(M,\beta,E)$.

-Note the following vector valued extension property of completely positive maps between noncommutative $L^p$-spaces, see \cite{Pis2} and \cite{Jun2} . \begin{prop} Suppose $1 < p < \infty$. \begin{enumerate} \item Let $M$ and $N$ be hyperfinite von Neumann algebras equipped with normal faithful semifinite traces and let $E$ be an operator space.
-Let $T \colon M \to N$ be a trace preserving unital normal completely positive map.
-Then the operator $T \ot Id_E$ extends to a bounded operator from $L^p(M,E)$ into $L^p(N,E)$ and we have
+Note the following vector valued extension property of completely positive maps between noncommutative $L^p$-spaces, see \cite{Pis2} and \cite{Jun2} . \begin{prop} Suppose $1 < p < \infty$. \begin{enumerate} \item Let $M$ and $N$ be hyperfinite von Neumann algebras equipped with normal semifinite faithful traces and let $E$ be an operator space.
+Let $T \co M \to N$ be a trace preserving unital normal completely positive map.
+Then the operator $T \ot Id_E$ induces a bounded operator from $L^p(M,E)$ into $L^p(N,E)$ and we have